Medicare will help pay for your hospice care if you meet all of the following criteria:

 The hospice benefit is always covered under Original Medicare.
 If you have a Medicare Advantage plan and elect hospice, your hospice care will be paid for by Original Medicare.

 *The hospice benefit includes two 90-day hospice benefit periods followed by an unlimited number of 60-day benefit periods.
-Starting April, 1, 2011, you must have a face-to-face meeting with a hospice doctor or nurse practitioner if you reach your third benefit period.
+You must have a face-to-face meeting with a hospice doctor or nurse practitioner if you reach your third benefit period.
 The third benefit period begins on day 180 of hospice.
 After that, you must continue to have face-to-face meetings with a hospice doctor or nurse practitioner before the start of each following 60-day benefit period.
 The meeting must take place no earlier than 30 days before the new benefit period to confirm you still qualify for hospice care.